NavInfoNC/nc-geo/README.rst

 * Well designed and easy to use.
 * Very efficient.

- 	For instance. ``PolygonTileSplitter`` can split the whole china's polygon (19893 points) by approximate 1 square km tiles in lesss than 2 seconds, resulting more than 9500000 polygons.
+ 	For instance. ``PolygonTileSplitter`` can split the whole China's polygon (19893 points) by approximate 1 square km tiles in lesss than 2 seconds, resulting more than 9500000 polygons.
 It's serveral hundred times faster than GPC.

 * Highly readable source code.